benji300/joplin-taranaki-ui/README.md

 ## Features

-This theme changes/expands the following parts of the user interface.
+This theme changes the following parts of the user interface.

 ### Main screen